rkoroth/clay/README.md

 ## Internal Structure

 Basically clay.py is the main wrapper and often no need to modify.
-clay.py is not meant to be modified by user.
+clay.py is not meant to be modified by user however it needs to be modified whenever there is a module change.

 user will modify conf/clay/xyz.yaml and the sequence.yaml for the sequence.